Confusion in Bayelsa as S-Court sacks gov-elect, Lyon

 “Let me also say that it is not a state secret, if as the supreme court has ruled David Lyon cannot now be sworn in as the person who has the highest number of votes and the spread to be sworn in, it simply means from tomorrow (Friday), there will be no government in Bayelsa State.

-“As far as we know, the next candidate, as the facts are before court, who happens to be a PDP candidate does not have one quarter of the total lawful votes cast in that election in 2/3 of the local government councils in Bayelsa State.
+“As far as we know, the next candidate, as the facts are before the court, who happens to be a PDP candidate does not have one-quarter of the total lawful votes cast in that election in 2/3 of the local government councils in Bayelsa State.

 “Therefore, from the facts available to us, in consultation with our lawyers, it is clear that there is no candidate that meets the requirements of the Supreme Court, which means no one can be sworn in legally tomorrow unless there is a deliberate abuse of the legal process.